Urumea

-The Urumea (/eu/ or /[uɾuˈmea]/, stemming from Basque "ur" 'water' + "me(he)a" 'thin') is a river in the Basque Country at the north of the Iberian Peninsula.
+The Urumea (/eu/ or /[uɾuˈmea]/, stemming from Basque ur 'water' + me(he)a 'thin') is a river in the Basque Country at the north of the Iberian Peninsula.
 It is one of a series of Basque rivers flowing into the Bay of Biscay (Atlantic basin) and is best known for being the river flowing towards the sea by the city of San Sebastián.

 Course of the river and water data

 The river is 59.4 km long from its source in the Navarrese municipality of Goizueta, and 33 km of it runs through the province of Gipuzkoa.
 The average temperature is 13.5 °C (56.3 °F).
 The seasonal and year-to-year variations in water flow are less marked than in other basins of Gipuzkoa, and the natural regulation of this basin is very high.

-The quality of the water is fairly good, despite a slight deterioration downstream near the mouth (moderately good condition) where the city of Donostia lies.
+The quality of the water is fairly good, despite a slight deterioration downstream near the mouth (moderately good condition) where the city of San Sebastián lies.
 However, lately, works have been done on the treatment and cleaning of water resulting in an outstanding environmental recovery.